arionik/vooya-Plugin-API/README.md

 </p>

 ## How to begin
 All is explained in [voo_plugin.h](voo_plugin.h) and some examples are given in the examples-folder.
-Run the make_* scripts to build them all for your platform and be sure to let vooya's plugin directory point to our examples.
+Be sure to let vooya's plugin directory point to our examples.

 The whole functionality of your plugin is described by you in `voo_describe()`, where the main describing structure is to be filled:
 ```C